Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     optional arguments:
       -h, --help            show this help message and exit --main_gff MAIN_GFF, -mg MAIN_GFF
-                            Screenshot will based on the position of main_gff file to generate screenshot.
+                            Screenshot will be generated based on the position of --main_gff file.
       --side_gffs SIDE_GFFS, -sg SIDE_GFFS
-                            If comparing between other features and --main_gff is needed, please assign the other gff files here.
-For multiple gff files, just use comma to separate them.
+                            If you want to compare other features with the --main_gff, please assign the path of other gff files here.
+If multiple gff files need to be assigned, just use comma to separate them.
       --fasta FASTA, -f FASTA
-                            The path of genome fasta folder.
+                            Path of the genome fasta folder.
       --frag_wig_folder FRAG_WIG_FOLDER, -fw FRAG_WIG_FOLDER
-                            If the information of fragmented wig file is required, please assign the folder.
+                            If the information of fragmented wig file is required, please assign the fragmented wig folder.
       --tex_wig_folder TEX_WIG_FOLDER, -tw TEX_WIG_FOLDER
-                            If the information of TEX+/- wig file is required, please assign the folder.
+                            If the information of TEX+/- wig file is required, please assign the TEX+/- wig folder.
       --height HEIGHT, -he HEIGHT
-                            The height of screenshot.
+                            Please assign the height of the screenshot.
 Default is 1500.
       --tex_libs TEX_LIBS, -tl TEX_LIBS
-                            If the TEX+/- wig file is required, please also assign proper format here.
+                            If TEX+/- wig file is required, please also assign the proper format here.
 The format is:
                             wig_file_name:TEX+/-(tex or notex):condition_id(intege
                             r):replicate_id(alphabet):strand(+ or -).
-For multiple
+If multiple
-                            wig files, please use comma to separate the wig files.
+                            wig files need to be assigned, please use comma to separate the wig files.
+For example,
-                            For example, wig1:tex:1:a:+,wig2:tex:1:a:-.
+                            wig1:tex:1:a:+,wig2:tex:1:a:-.
       --frag_libs FRAG_LIBS, -fl FRAG_LIBS
-                            If the fragmented wig file is required, please also assign proper format here.
-The format is: wig_file_nam e:fragmented(frag):condition_id(integer):replicate_id(
+                            If the fragmented wig file is required, please also assign the proper format here.
+The format is: wig_file _name:fragmented(frag):condition_id(integer):replicate
-                            alphabet):strand(+ or -).
-For multiple wig files, please use comma to separate the wig files.
-For example, wig1:frag:1:a:+,wig2:frag:1:a:-.
+                            _id(alphabet):strand(+ or -).
+If multiple wig files need to be assigned, please use comma to separate the wig files.
+For example,
+                            wig1:frag:1:a:+,wig2:frag:1:a:-.
       --present PRESENT, -p PRESENT
-                            The type of presentation in the screenshot. expand/collapse/squish.
+                            The presentation type of the features in the screenshot. expand/collapse/squish.
 Default is expand.
       --output_folder OUTPUT_FOLDER, -o OUTPUT_FOLDER
                             Please assign the output folder.
-It will create a sub- folder "screenshots" in the output folder to store the results.
+It will create a sub- folder "screenshots" in --output_folder to store the results.

-- Output files
+- **Output files**

 Based on the paths of ``main_gff``, ``screenshot`` will generate a folder - ``screenshots`` under the folder of ``main_gff``.
-All output files will be generated in this folder.
+Output files will stored in this folder.
+Names of the output file and folder are as following:

-``forward.txt`` is the batch file of forward strand for running on IGV.
+**forward.txt:** Batch file of the forward strand for running on IGV.

-``reverse.txt`` is the batch file of reverse strand for running on IGV.
+**reverse.txt:** Batch file of reverse strand for running on IGV.

-``forward`` is the folder for storing screenshots of forward strand.
+**forward:** Folder for storing screenshots of the forward strand.

-``reverse`` is the folder for storing screenshots of reverse strand.
+**reverse:** Folder for storing screenshots of the reverse strand.

-When batch files are executed on IGV, the screenshots will automatically store in ``forward`` and ``reverse``.
+When batch files are executed on IGV, the screenshots will be automatically stored in ``forward`` and ``reverse``.
-The format of filenames will be ``$STRAIN:$START-$END.png``.
-For example, ``NC_007795:1051529-1051696.png`` means the strain is NC_007795.
-The feature's start point is 1051529 and the end point is 1051696.
+Format of the filenames will be ``$STRAIN:$START-$END.png``.
+For example, ``NC_007795:1051529-1051696.png`` means the strain is NC_007795, the feature's start point is 1051529 and end point is 1051696.

 color_png
 ----------

 ``color_png`` is a following procedure of ``screenshot``.
-If numerous samples are included in one figure, it will be difficult to distinguish the tracks. ``color_png`` can color the tracks based on TEX +/- libraries for assisting the checking process.
+If numerous samples are included in one figure, Tracks will be difficult to checked. ``color_png`` can color the tracks based on TEX +/- libraries for improving the checking process.

-- Pre-required tools and files
+- **Required tools**

 `ImageMagick <http://www.imagemagick.org/script/index.php>`_.

+- **Required files**

-The screenshots which generated from ``screenshot``.
-Please make sure the folders of ``forward`` and ``reverse`` exist in the folder of ``screenshots``.
+**The screenshots:** Please make sure the folders of ``forward`` and ``reverse`` exist in the folder of ``screenshots``.

-- Arguments
+- **Arguments**

 ::